Digital is good, but not always better

-A New York Federal Reserve report found that fintech mortgage lenders could reduce mortgage processing times by about 20 percent compared to traditional lenders.
+A New York Federal Reserve report found that fintech mortgage lenders could reduce mortgage processing times by about 20% compared to traditional lenders.

 On average, digital mortgages reduced refinance transactions by about 14 days and purchase transactions by about 9 days.

-- Refinance: 14 days shorter processing on average with online lenders
+- Refinancing: 14 days shorter processing on average with online lenders

-- Purchase: 9 days shorter processing on average with online lenders
+- Purchasing: 9 days shorter processing on average with online lenders

 However, whether you apply online or offline, you’ll still need to meet the lender’s requirements to qualify for a mortgage.

 And remember that mortgage rates vary by company.
 Just because a lender is the fastest, doesn’t mean they’ll be the cheapest for you.
 It’s important to weigh convenience against rates and fees when choosing a lender.

 There are some clear benefits to working with a digital-first mortgage lender: